In Bristol, toppling of slave trader’s statue a major moment

 “It should have happened a long time ago,” said Katrina Darke, a family doctor.

 “There have been petitions and requests to get the statue removed,” she said.
-“I just think people weren’t listening to anything at all, and everyone is very fed up.
-I’m quite happy it got dumped in the river.”
+“I just think people weren’t listening to anything at all, and everyone is very fed up.”

 Images of protesters toppling the statue — one posing with his knee on its neck, evoking the death of George Floyd at the hands of Minneapolis Police — made news around the world.
 They resonated especially in the United States, where campaigners have sought to remove Confederate memorials.